 Overview: We have noticed a trend where several freight brokerage clients in support of their shippers are considering “leasing” trailers and planning to have these provided for pre-loading there after making arrangement to have these leased trailers pulled by 3rd party motor carrier they contract under their freight broker authority.

-It is certainly understandable that a freight brokerage operation would want to expand their services to shippers and as result make them more attractive to shipper to support the transportation of their freight.
+It is certainly understandable that freight brokers would want to expand their services to shippers and as result make them more attractive to shippers to support the transportation of their freight.

 What needs to be carefully considered here is having equipment you have leased or decide to purchase significantly expands your company’s liability exposures should accidents arise in transit with bodily injury or fatalities arise with third party.

 It also must be understood there is an extremely limited number of insurance companies willing to offer any meaningful coverage for this exposure.